SuthrnDLT/Lily/README.md

 We don't really know where this is going yet.
 However, we do know a few items we'd like to see realized in the future:

 - [ ] Add support for integrating with Open AI.

+## 💡 Recommended Extensions

+The following extensions are recommended for working with this project:

+- C#
+- C# Extensions
+- C# XML Documentation Comments
+- IntelliCode
+- IntelliCode API Usage Examples
+- Editor Config
+- Markdown Lint
+- Spell Checker
+- Remote Containers
+- Copilot
+- GitLens

+Using VS Code, you can find these extensions quickly by searching the extensions tree view for `@recommended`.